amnn/typed-geomlab-report/report.md

 \ShortHMExample{\texttt{if true then 1 else "foo";}}{\input{aux/branch_unify_err.tex}}

 In order to assign a type to a conditional, we require that the \textit{then} and \textit{else} expression types are unifiable, but this is not \textit{necessary}.
 In this example, the condition is constantly \texttt{true}, so we know that we could safely assign the entire expression the type \texttt{num}.
-Unfortunately, we cannot take advantage of such "degenerate" cases in general, because checking whether the condition is constant is not decidable (the proof of this follows by a reduction from the halting problem).
+Unfortunately, we cannot take advantage of "degenerate" cases in general, because checking whether the condition is constant is not decidable (by a reduction from the halting problem).

 Another possibility is that the types are not unifiable, but we condition on the resulting type at runtime: